Nrico/DocDone/README.md

    ```bash
    docker run --env-file .env -p 3000:3000 docdone
    ```
    The server listens on `http://localhost:3000` by default.
+Visit this URL in a browser to use the frontend.

 ## Deploying to Render.com
 1. Push this repository to GitHub.